Mermaid Pools (aka Mermaid’s Pool) is a popular swimming and cliff jumping spot in Tahmoor Gorge, just outside Tahmoor, south-west of Sydney.

 If you’re keen to check out the rest of the gorge, there is also a 10-kilometre loop walk.
 However, I haven’t done it and can’t find any detailed information about it online.

 The most common feedback I get from readers of The Bushwalking Blog is that they “just want more hikes to do”.
 I get it – hiking is my passion too.
 I do more hikes than I’d ever have the time to write about, so that’s why I’ve decided Bare Bones Bushwalking is now a thing.
 Not every hike has a story I can attach to it and some I just don’t get around to writing up, so in an effort to share ALL of (or at least more of) the hikes with you I’m doing this.
 A more simplified blog post that gives you everything you need to go and do the hike yourself.
 Make your own stories.

 Grade: Moderate / Grade 4 (according to the Australian Walking Track Grading System).

 Car Access: From Tahmoor, head east on Rockford Road until you cross Rockford Bridge.
 Take a right on Charles Point Road and immediately turn into the car park.
 From the car park walk north under the bridge and you should find the signed trailhead.

 Map: I haven’t been able to find any map that covers this walking track but it’s relatively easy to follow.
 We found a rough map nailed to a tree near the start of the trail.

-Have you visited Brisbane Ranges National Park?
+Have you visited Mermaid Pools or Tahmoor Gorge?
 Got it on your bucket list?
 If you have any stories, updates or corrections, please let us know by commenting below.